Dominican Sisters of St. Catherine of Siena: History

 Francísca de Fuentes was a Spanish young widow in Manila, who devoted her time to prayer and helping the poor and sick.
 In 1682 she became a lay Dominican.
 Her date of birth is unknown.

 In 1686, Francísca de Fuentes, Antonia de Jesús Esquerra, Maria Ana de la Vega (daughter of a Cebuana) and Sebastiana Salcedo (native of Pasig) requested that they be allowed to live together in a community and live in a life of prayer and the practice of the virtues while continuing their social apostolate to Fr.
 Juan de Sta.
 Maria, the Prior of the Convent of Santo Domingo and Fr.
 Bartolome Marron, the ex-Prior.
 Fr.
 Juan de Sta.
-Maria sent a petition for a permit for the Beatas to live together in Community to the Very Rev. Master General of the Order, Rev. Fr.
+Maria sent a petition for a permit for the sisters to live together in Community to the Very Rev. Master General of the Order, Rev. Fr.
 Antonino Cloche.
 The latter granted the petition, confirmed and approved that a House of the Sisters of the Third Order be established in the City of Manila, signed in the Convent of Sta.
 Maria de la Minerva in Rome on January 11, 1688, with the Confirmation of the Acts of the Province of the Holy Rosary with Fr.
 Bartolome Marron as Prior Provincial.

-In 1690, due to some pressing needs Fr.
+In 1690, due to some pressing needs, Fr.
 Juan de Sta.
 Maria was sent to Bataan to learn the native language.
 Fr.
 Juan de Sto.
 Domingo succeeded him as Prior of the Convent of Santo Domingo.
 Mother Francisca urged Fr.
 Juan de Sto.
-Domingo about the Beaterio and because he was of contrary opinion he persistently answered “NO”.
+Domingo about the order and because he was of contrary opinion he persistently answered “No”.
 One day after hearing her confession, she came to press him again.
 In anger he told her that she was “impertinente” and would not give in to his reasons.
 With courage, Francisca answered him in these words: “Fr.
 Prior, the Beaterio will be constructed and Your Reverence will see it.”
 He was opposed to it considering how much is needed to sustain a community, however small it is.
 Fr.
 Juan de Sto.
 Domingo, upon hearing such words of determination, got confused and could not say anything.
 The next day, after hearing her confession, he asked her, whether what she told him with such determination was a revelation or a dictate of the Holy Spirit.
 Mother Francisca remained quiet.

 Initially, the new local director of the Third Order, Rev. Juan de Santo Domingo was not enthusiastic, but later came to reconsider and gave his approval.
 As testified by Fr.
 Juan de Sto.
 Domingo everything happened as she had said it would, and saw so much of it that actually he did everything.
 And the Lord willed that he finished the passageway to San Juan de Letran.